dionisrom/radio-player-app-gemini3-antigravity/README.md

 3.  **Open in Browser**: Navigate to `http://localhost:8000` (or whatever port your server uses).

+## ☁️ Deployment

+### Vercel
+This project is configured for easy deployment on [Vercel](https://vercel.com).
+A `vercel.json` file is included to ensure clean URLs and proper routing.

+1. Push your code to a Git repository (GitHub, GitLab, Bitbucket).
+2. Import the project into Vercel.
+3. Vercel will automatically detect the static site configuration.
+4. Deploy!

+The `vercel.json` configuration handles:
+*   **Clean URLs**: Removes `.html` extensions from URLs.
+*   **Trailing Slashes**: Removes trailing slashes for consistency.

 ## 🎮 Controls

 *   **Search**: Use the search bar to find stations by name, tag, or country.